ShellyDCMS/cypress-test-utils-examples/README.md

-# test-utils
+# cypress-test-utils-examples
-Cypress helpers to control your UI components that work in all test levels.
+Test Examples using Cypress helpers to control your UI components that work in all test levels.
 From component tests, through integration tests to e2e tests, for all frameworks: angular, lit, react.
 Making TDD fun in the modular UI area.

 CypressHelper makes it saner to write UI testing.
 It enables creating component drivers that will work on all testing levels (component, integration, e2e).